dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 ## Initial Challenges
 - **Dataset size** - The addition of higher granularity and additional data is leading to ***prohibitively large and unwieldy processor times*** on current hardware.
 It has become a balancing act to trim the dataset for efficient workflow without overly affecting model performance.
 - **Heavy Class Imbalance** - Damaging wildfire events are rare compared to days with no significant events.
 The low risk class is composed of $389,137$ data points compared to the $13,925$ members of the high risk class. `Undersampling` the majority class works best for balancing, while oversampling tends to ***add too much noise*** to the models.
 - **Messy Real World Data** - Data with large gaps, data without handy relevant spatial fields, data in which you have to wrangle random mistakes.
-Some days definitely feel like a rodeo as many promising avenues become dead ends due to the potential time cost or complications.
+Some days feel like a rodeo, so many promising avenues become dead ends due to the potential time sink.
--

-**Disclaimer:** I am not a climate scientist or wildfire expert.
-This project is intended to demonstrate data science, geospatial, and machine learning skills.
-It is not designed for operational use or policy decisions.

 ### Version 3.0 Changelog
 > 1. Incorporated more accurate and complete raster weather data from **gridMET Climatology Lab**